 General: Test the subfloor for moisture content before installation.
 If high moisture readings are found, identify the moisture source and correct the problem.
 Extend acclimation time and increase ventilation until the proper conditions have been met.
 Apply a moisture barrier.
 Please note that test results are only applicable the day of testing and will not ensure that moisture will not fluctuate with seasonal changes.
-Regardless of subfloor moisture content, the use of a moisture/vapor barrier is required for all installations over a crawl space or basement.
+Regardless of subfloor moisture content, the use of a moisture barrier is required for all installations.
 CALI does not warrant against moisture related problems.
+If results show moisture vapor at or exceeding 12%, determine its source and correct problem before installation.